 We're auctioning Jake Livermore's captain's armband and Proud Baggies T Shirt as worn in our Rainbow Laces match vs Brentford in December 2018.
 All proceeds will got to Stonewall, Britains biggest LGBT charity.

 5th April, The Hawthorns.
-Proud Baggies teamed up once again with Football v Homophobia to deliver more training as part of the WBA LGBT+ Awareness programme.
+Proud Baggies teamed up once again with Football v Homophobia to deliver more training as part of the WBA LGBTQ+ Awareness programme.
 It was great to see our Albion Foundation future leaders in sport from Sandwell College so positive about diversity and inclusion!

 Proud Baggies joined a host of teams from the Albion family at the start of a week of activities celebrating WBA's rich and diverse cultures in the run up to the BCFC game on Friday 29th March.
 Two Proud Baggies' teams played a hard fought match alongside representatives from Blues4All, Apna Albion, the WBA girls U12s and a pan disability team.

 Last week our Founder and Chair, Piero Zizzi was a key note speaker at the Football Safety Officers Association Spring Conference.
-During his speech, Piero discussed how football can be a key agent of societal change and highlighted the work Proud Baggies are doing with WBA to make the Hawthorns a safe and welcoming environment for the LGBT+ community.
+During his speech, Piero discussed how football can be a key agent of societal change and highlighted the work Proud Baggies are doing with WBA to make the Hawthorns a safe and welcoming environment for the LGBTQ+ community.

-We're delighted to be recognised as Football vs. Homophobia 2019 Champions for our LGBT+ awareness work with WBA FC.
+We're delighted to be recognised as Football vs. Homophobia 2019 Champions for our LGBTQ+ awareness work with WBA FC.
 You can see our work and the other activities we'll be supporting this month via our social media channels.

-We are delighted to announce that we have been awarded funding from the European FARE Network to support the promotion of LGBT+ inclusion during this February's Football vs Homophobia month of action.
+We are delighted to announce that we have been awarded funding from the European FARE Network to support the promotion of LGBTQ+ inclusion during this February's Football vs Homophobia month of action.
 Proud Baggies were one of only 2 recipients of funding in the UK.

 This years' Stonewall Rainbow Laces fixture on Monday 3 December vs. Brentford.
 There were many activities taking place including a special Rainbow Laces Fan Zone by Blind Monkey Brewery, big screen graphics and videos, a Sky TV interview with 2 Proud Baggies members and first team players warming up in Proud Baggies T Shirts.
 See more of the campaign at the link below and our gallery pages.